gesturesAidl/video_processor/README.md

 #### VIDEO CAPTURING

-To be consistent with the training data, the videos processed will be 3 seconds long and captured at 12 fps.
-If we just recorded videos every 3 seconds, we may encounter the problem that a gesture performance is split between two, causing problems with its identification.
-To address that problem we decided to overlap partially  the videos processed, specifically a 50% overlap.
-Hence, each frame is going to be used in two different videos.
-Also, to avoid unnecessarily sending the data twice, we capture 1.5 second videos and send them to the Cloud, where they are going to be joined appropriately.
+To be consistent with the training data, the videos processed will be 3 seconds long, captured at 12 fps and of the typical Jestser Dataset size ``[170,100]``.
+As once we send the message containing a video it waits for a response, there is approximately one second (the time it usually takes to process the video) where the webcam is not recording.
+In order to help the user with the gesture timing, we added a dot on the screen that will be green if the camera is recording, and red if not.

 #### VIDEO PROCESSING